-Of course, you will be monitored by a lead phlebotomist to confirm that you have gained adequate experience or else will continue to prick test subjects for life.
+Of course, you will be monitor by a lead phlebotomist to confirm that you have gained adequate experience or else will continue to prick test subjects for life.

 Obtaining a phlebotomy certificate is very important to your phlebotomy career.
-You should try to get certified after completing a phlebotomy training program, as some states will require it in order for you to practice.
+It would help if you tried to get certified after completing a phlebotomy training program, as some states require you to practice.
 Some other states may not require you to have a phlebotomy certificate or license, but the vast majority of phlebotomists are certified, so why not you?

-Another reason to obtain a phlebotomy certificate in addition to joining the phlebotomist group is that it allows you to expand your scope of operation as a phlebotomist.
+Another reason to obtain a phlebotomy certificate and join the phlebotomist group is that it allows you to expand your scope of operation as a phlebotomist.
 It could even increase your earnings.

-In the meantime, make sure you get certified from any of the certification organizations below because they are the most reputable.
+In the meantime, make sure you get certified from any certification organizations below because they are the most reputable.

 The states that will require you to obtain a phlebotomy certificate are California, Louisiana, Nevada, and Washington.
 But you’ve seen that California is the highest paying state, which is why it’s worth getting a phlebotomy certificate.